 9. Have someone take notes

 If you’re running the meeting, have a colleague take notes, if you can.
 You can send these notes out to everyone or keep them for your own reference.
 Not only will it help keep everyone accountable, but it will ensure nothing important gets forgotten.

 Nothing like mutual misunderstanding to round off a good meeting.
 Ensure everyone at the meeting knows what jobs need doing going forward.
-It helps to send a quick follow-up email with ‘to-do’s if there are a lot.
+It helps to send a quick follow-up email with ‘to-do’s if there are a lot, especially if, like us, you are working from home.
 And, schedule some time after a meeting so you can follow-up on anything you need to do as well.
 Back-to-back meetings don’t make for a productive day.